MichalH95/LibraryWebapp_PPRO/readme.md

 Unfortunately, the code is mostly in Czech language.

-This project is made in IntelliJ IDEA.
+The project can be opened in IntelliJ IDEA.

 ### To start the database: